Costly Multidimensional Screening: Abstract

 \section{Abstract}

-A screening instrument is \textit{costly} if it is socially wasteful and \textit{productive} otherwise.
+A screening instrument is \textit{\textbf{costly}} if it is socially wasteful and \textit{\textbf{productive}} otherwise.
 A principal screens an agent with multidimensional private information and quasilinear preferences that are additively separable across two components: a one-dimensional productive component and a multidimensional costly component.
 Can the principal improve upon simple one-dimensional mechanisms by also using the costly instruments?
 We show that if the agent has preferences between the two components that are positively correlated in a suitably defined sense, then simply screening the productive component is optimal.
 The result holds for general type and allocation spaces, and allows for nonlinear and interdependent valuations.
-We discuss applications to optimal regulation, labor market screening, and monopoly pricing. \\
+We discuss applications to monopoly pricing, bundling, and labor market screening. \\